chaosparrot/parrot.py/docs/TUTORIAL_MODE.md

 Adding ` -t` will run the program in testing mode.
 In this mode - No key presses or mouse clicks will be performed, but they will be printed in your terminal.
 Adding ` -m mode_tutorial_a` will run the program with the mode_tutorial_a file placed in the data/code directory.
 Currently, because mode_tutorial_a is empty, it won't do much but listen for sounds.
 Adding ` -c dummy` will run the program using the dummy classifier which only recognizes sound and noise.
 Of course, you can replace dummy with your own trained model to use that model.
-If any of these additional bits are omitted, the program will revert to the defaults set in the config/config file.
+If any of these additional bits are omitted, the program will revert to the defaults set in the data/code/config.py and lib/default_config.py files.

 As you can see, nothing is actually being done now when you are running the program.
 We're going to change that in the next step.